 (depending on year of study)

 This module offers the opportunity to learn the basics of the Latin language and is designed for students who have little or no previous experience of the language.
-The department believes that language is at the heart of the discipline and all students should, at the minimum, have a basic knowledge of one of the classical languages: Latin is the recommended language option for first years who are not experienced linguists.
-It is a core module and first years from the Department taking the module must pass it in order to proceed to their second year.
-The course chosen and the style of teaching is helpful to students who have dyslexia: if you have been diagnosed with dyslexia, please contact the module tutor at the earliest opportunity to discuss strategies.
+The department believes that language is at the heart of the discipline and all students should, at the minimum, have a basic knowledge of one of the classical languages: Latin is a core module and first years from the Department taking the module must pass it in order to proceed to their second year.

-While the Department welcomes enquiries from students outside the Classics Department, although in some years numbers may dictate that the module be limited to members of the Classics department.
-Potential postgraduates from other Departments who need some Latin should email the module co-ordinator to signify their interest.
+The Department welcomes enquiries from students outside the Classics Department, although in some years numbers may dictate that the module be limited to members of the Classics department.
+Postgraduates from other Departments who are interested in taking the module should email the module co-ordinator to signify their interest.

-We use the course Familia Romana by Ørberg.
-The course uses innovative communicative techniques and classes are an integral part of the course.
-See the video here for more reasons.
-These need to be backed up by a significant amount of independent study, for which extensive materials are available on-line.
-There are three hours of teaching each week, consisting of three one-hour sessions.
-We anticipate that these will all be face-to-face on campus in 2020/21.
+Students are required to undertake a significant amount of independent study outside the classroom.
+There are three hours of teaching each week.
+We anticipate that these will all be face-to-face on campus in 2021/22.
 Each session should be followed up with at least two hours of personal study afterwards and there needs to be significant consolidation and revision in the Christmas and Easter vacations.
 This 30 CAT course represents around 300 hours of study over the year.

 You should expect to: